Unique Legal Solutions and Insights For Contested Estate Plan and Probate

 If a family member dies without a will, they are considered to have died intestate.
 In this case, the probate is often required to determine, on the basis of state law, who will receive their property and assets.
 It is still possible to challenge a probate case when there is no will.
 A skilled attorney can guide you through the process if you feel the estate is being administered improperly.

 It is important to recall that in many cases, probate is not required in Washington.
 Therefore, it is vital to discuss your case with a qualified lawyer to find options suitable to the circumstances and facts surrounding your matter.
-At Bottimore & Associates, P.L.L.C., we are a team with 40+ years of combined experience representing beneficiaries and will executors.
+At Bottimore & Associates, P.L.L.C., we are a team with over 30 years of experience representing beneficiaries and will executors.
 Our goal is also to make the process easier for our clients and avoid trials, when appropriate.
 We also provide advisory for living trusts to prevent further litigation of assets.

 Defend Your Interests Today